-Decaf coffee is made by taking green coffee beans, filling them with water and then using various methods to remove the caffeine.
-The methods used are ether solvents, ethyl acetate, carbon dioxide or water to remove the caffeine.
+Decaffeinated coffee is made by taking green coffee beans, soaking them in hot water and then using various methods to remove the caffeine.
+The methods used are ether solvents, ethyl acetate, carbon dioxide and water.

-There’s four ways coffee becomes decaffeinated that are available today.
-They are best grouped as solvent-based processes and non-solvent based processes.
+These are the four ways coffee becomes decaffeinated that are available today.
+They are best grouped as solvent-based processes and non-solvent-based processes.
 The solvent-based processes are further distinguished as direct-solvent or indirect-solvent processes.

 Non-solvent-based processes include the popular Swiss Water process and the carbon dioxide process.
 We’ll be taking a brief look at how each process works with a focus on the Swiss Water process, since it is usually the method of choice.